OleksiyM/05-Web-HW/README.md

 - **main.py:** Contains the main execution logic, including asynchronous data retrieval and storage.
 - **utils.py:** Houses utility functions for input validation, directory creation, and data saving.
 - **DateHandler.py:** Defines a class for generating lists of dates for data retrieval.
+- **Constants.py:** This file contains configuration constants for the project.

 ## Contributing